jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 give network equipment an opportunity to enter a sleep state in the remaining time period within the interval.

-Perhaps the issue is that the transport behavior (as with many other things) needs to take into account multiple parameters.
-For example, it is possible that a balanced transport algorithm would be able to send as much as possible as soon as possible, while tracking buffer growth from transmission delays and scaling back if there's any buffer growth.
-This remains to be confirmed with experiments, however.
+Perhaps transport protocols should, in the future, take energy into account in addition to the many other inputs they decide upon.
+For example, it is possible that a non-urgent data transfer would send as much as possible as soon as possible when at least one of the links along the path is known to be power proportional (e.g., a cellular link), while tracking buffer growth from transmission delays to scale back if delay should occur.
+Such ideas remain to be confirmed with experiments, however.

 Similarly, caching and pre-fetching designs need to take into account not only the likelihood of having acquired the right content in memory,